ViniciusGCP94/frontend-menthor/easybank-landing-page-master/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- See all testimonials in a horizontal slider
-- Receive an error message when the newsletter sign up `form` is submitted if:
-  - The `input` field is empty
-  - The email address is not formatted correctly

 Want some support on the challenge?
 [Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.